guillim/guillim.github.io/_posts/2018-03-20-Learn-Python.markdown

         print(line, end='')
 ```

-    This is a test line
-     and a second line

 Useful functions:
  *  **f.tell()**   the file object’s current position
  *  **f.seek()**   to change the file object’s position